MaxTalberg/RV-detection-of-L98-59/docs/source/src.rst

 Periodogram
 ===========
-The module :mod:`periodogram` includes functions that calculate and plot the periodogram of the data.
+The module :mod:`periodogram` includes functions that calculate and plot the periodograms of the data.

 .. automodule:: periodograms
     :members: